project-chip/connectedhomeip/src/tools/interop/idt/README.md

    (Linux and macOS).
 1. Windows may be used as the admin computer via tools like `PowerShell`, `MobaXterm` and `FileZilla`.
-1. This setup is intended to work with the admin computer and Pi connected to the same Wi-Fi network, which is also the Wi-Fi network used for testing.
+1. This setup is intended to work with the admin computer and RPi connected to the same Wi-Fi network, which is also the Wi-Fi network used for testing.
 1. Corporate networks are not expected to be used as test networks.

-### Prepare the Pi
+### Prepare the RPi

 1. A >= 128 GB SD card is recommended.
-1. Flash the Pi SD with the latest
+1. Flash the RPi SD with the latest
    `Kali Linux RaspberryPi 2, 3, 4 and 400 (img.xz)` image (32 bit).
     - Use [Raspberry Pi Imager](https://github.com/raspberrypi/rpi-imager) to
       [download the image and prepare the SD](https://www.kali.org/docs/arm/using-rpi-imager-to-write-raspberry-pi-images/).
-1. Plug the SD into the Pi.
+1. Plug the SD into the RPi.
-1. Connect the Pi to your network via **ethernet.** [TODO] provide alternative
+1. Connect the RPi to your network via **ethernet.** [TODO] provide alternative
-1. Boot the Pi.
+1. Boot the RPi.

-### Configure admin computer and push to the Pi
+### Configure admin computer and push to the RPi

 #### Linux and macOS admin computers